-I noted above that the traditional LOLR was confined to the domestic banking system.
+We noted above that the traditional LOLR was confined to the domestic banking system.
 The crisis revealed that the traditional LOLR is unsuited to the internationalised banking system.
 This was evident in the lack of liquidity in dollars for European banks, following disruption in the foreign currency swaps market, as underlying money markets dried up.
 This meant that banks were unable to arrange liquidity to meet payment requirements in different currencies.
 This was eased in December 2007 by cross currency swap arrangements between the ECB, Swiss National Bank and the Fed, linked to the TAF mentioned above.

 It can be argued that the domestic focus of LOLR worsened uncertainty in the globalised banking community, where banks have exposures in many currencies.
 Cooperation between central banks had to be increased due to the need to avoid liquidity support operations affecting domestic monetary conditions that could have influenced the euro/dollar exchange rate.
 Equally, there may be a need to avoid international banks "gaming" between different collateral requirements at the major central banks (Economist 2008b), which may in turn necessitate further coordination of collateral policy (Financial Stability Forum 2008).
-On the other hand, there was not a major failure of a cross border institution, that will in a future crisis severely test cross-border central bank and fiscal authorities cooperation.19
+On the other hand, there was not a major failure of a European cross border bank in the non systemic period, 25 that it was acknowledged would severely test cross-border central bank and fiscal authorities' cooperation.